facelessuser/coloraide/docs/src/markdown/colors/helmgen.md

 **Inputs**

-The Helmlab space is not currently supported in the CSS spec, the parsed input and string output formats use the `#!css-color color()` function format using the custom name `#!css-color --helmgen`:
+The Helmgen space is not currently supported in the CSS spec, the parsed input and string output formats use the `#!css-color color()` function format using the custom name `#!css-color --helmgen`:

 ```css-color